 Spaces enable you to organize your dashboards and other saved objects into meaningful categories.
 Once inside a space, you see only the dashboards and saved objects that belong to that space.

 Kibana creates a default space for you.
 After you create your own spaces, you’re asked to choose a space when you log in to Kibana.
-You can change your current space at any time by using the menu in the upper left.
+You can change your current space at any time by using the menu.

 Kibana supports spaces in several ways.
 You can:

 View, create, and delete spacesedit

 Open the menu, then go to Stack Management > Kibana > Spaces for an overview of your spaces.
 This view provides actions for you to create, edit, and delete spaces.

 You can create as many spaces as you like.
 Click Create a space and provide a name, URL identifier, optional description.